-Besides the above-listed problems, the effects of large-scale deforestation will be leaving an everlasting mark on the face of the human civilization.
+Besides the above-listed problems, the effects of large-scale deforestation will be leaving an everlasting mark on the face of human civilization.
 The balance of nature is disturbed by the destruction of trees.
 Hence, it is of utmost priority and importance to conserve forests.

 7. How can you contribute to the maintenance of green wealth of your locality?
 Make a List of actions to be taken by you.

 I can take care of the green cover of my locality by looking after the trees and plants growing in my locality.
-I shall motivate the people of my neighborhood to plant more trees and take care of the existing trees by creating an awareness about the importance of the plant life in an ecosystem.
+I shall motivate the people of my neighbourhood to plant more trees and take care of the existing trees by creating awareness about the importance of plant life in an ecosystem.
 In order to make this possible, I would initiate the proceedings and organize weekly events on the same.
 Creating awareness among the children and youth would be of top priority as they will easily understand the issues that we face now and we will be facing in the near future.
 Planting new trees is as important as looking after the existing ones.
 So, my volunteers and I would water the plants and trees on a regular basis.

 8. Explain how deforestation leads to reduced rainfall.

 Removal of trees and plant life from a particular area for the construction of Industries, Reclamation for agriculture or for other such purposes is termed as Deforestation.
 Photosynthesis, in plant life, takes place by the absorption of CO2 from the earth’s atmosphere.
-When the plant life is destroyed, the carbon Dioxide levels in the atmosphere will increase drastically leading to excessive heat radiation trap and, ultimately, Global warming.
+When the plant life is destroyed, the Carbon Dioxide levels in the atmosphere will increase drastically leading to excessive heat radiation trap and, ultimately, Global warming.
 This rise in temperature will affect the water cycle that exists in nature.
 Disturbance in the water cycle will lead to a chain of events and in the end, the rainfall pattern changes and results in droughts.

 9. Find out one national park from your state.
 Identify and show their location on the outline map of India.